gtoubassi/dqn-atari/README.md

     python mnist.py

-It should spew 10 lines or so of boilerplate, download the MNIST dataset, and then start spitting out lines like this:
+It should spew 10 lines or so of boilerplate about firing up the GPU, and downloading the MNIST dataset.
+It will then get down to business and start actually training with output like this:

     step 0, training accuracy 0.04
     step 100, training accuracy 0.86
     step 200, training accuracy 0.9
     step 300, training accuracy 0.86

 The lines should print every 1-2 seconds.
-If you give it 5 minutes to train (it needs to get to step 20000) it will print out that it eached 99.2% accurace.
+If you give it 5 minutes to train (it needs to get to step 20000) it will print out `test accuracy 0.9924` or so.
 Pretty awesome for a <100 line script!
 To make sure you are getting the full power of the GPU, try running the script on the cpu (not gpu):

     python mnist.py --force-cpu